This article was updated April 30, 2022.

 - Understand your organization’s role in a supply chain, in providing goods and services to customers or clients

-- Engage with a CPA to discuss if a SOC for Supply Chain Examination could reduce the level of effort on vendor or supplier due diligence or when providing requested information to customers
+- Engage with a CPA to discuss if a SOC report for supply chain could reduce the level of effort on vendor or supplier due diligence or when providing requested information to customers

 We’re Here to Help

-To learn more about the SOC for Supply Chain Examination or next steps for your organization, contact your Moss Adams professional.
+To learn more about the SOC for Supply Chain Examination or SOC report next steps for your organization, contact your Moss Adams professional.